-A. Telephonic Participation: The request for telephonic participation shall be made a minimum of three (3) calendar days in advance of the Family Court Services appointment.
+A. Remote Participation: The request for remote participation shall be made a minimum of three (3) calendar days in advance of the FCS appointment.
 A party may participate in their Family Court Services appointment via telephone when any one of the following occurs: